MoriaHamami/Mine-Sweeper/README.md

 ## Special Features
 - **Timer** - starts on the first click and stops when the game is over.
 - **Best Time** - the fastest time is kept in the local storage (per level) and is shown on the page.
-- **Lives** - The user has 3 lives.
+- **Lives** - the user has 3 lives.
 When a mine is clicked, there is an indication to the user that he clicked a mine and the lives counter decreases.
-- **The Smiley** - an indication of the game status:
+- **The Smiley** - Clicking the smiley resets the game.
+It also indicates the game status:
   - Normal 😊
   - Sad & Dead – LOSE 😖 (stepped on a mine)
   - Sunglasses – WIN 😁
-  - Clicking the smiley resets the game
 - **Hints** - The user has 3 hints.
 Once a hint is selected, when an unrevealed cell is clicked, the cell and its neighbors are revealed for a second, and the selected hint disappears.
 - **Mega-Hint** - works only once every game.
 It is used to reveal a whole area of the board for 2 seconds by clicking the area’s top-left cell and then the bottom-right cell.
 - **Mine Exterminator**- Clicking the “Exterminator” button, eliminate 3 of the existing mines, randomly.
 The deleted mines are marked for 2-3 seconds.